-Judgments, opinions, perceptions and attitudes derived from subjective analysis (e.g., changes in satisfaction; awareness; understanding; attitudes; quality; the perception of usefulness; the application of information or knowledge; the degree of openness; the quality of participation)
+Indicators that reflect people's judgments, opinions, perceptions, feelings, and attitudes towards a given situation or subject (e.g., changes in satisfaction; awareness; attitudes; quality; the perception of usefulness; the application of information or knowledge; the degree of openness; the quality of participation)

-Indicators for an outcome are developed below.
+Indicators for a result/outcome are developed below.
 Note the mix of quantitative and qualitative indicators.

-Outcome:
+Result/Outcome:

-Program participants have an increased ability to design and deliver training sessions using a participatory approach
+Increased ability of program participants to design and deliver training sessions using a participatory approach